kasem-sm/SlimeKT/docs/guide/slime_paginator.md

-A custom class that help us in Pagination by requesting next page or trigerring PaginationOver Exception when necessary.
+A custom class that helps us in Pagination by requesting the next page or triggering PaginationOver Exception when necessary.
 It returns `SlimePaginationStatus` sealed class.

 ```kotlin
 class SlimePaginator<T>(